 2019 / 119 minutes

 This was going to be John Harrison’s year.
 The high school basketball coach had all his best players returning, ready to make a legitimate run at the championship.
-But then the local steel manufacturing plant closed and took their 6,000 employees, and most of his players, out of town.
+But then the local steel manufacturing plant closes and takes their 6,000 employees, and most of his players, out of town.
 So what’s a basketball coach to do when he has no team?
 How about switching to a new sport?
-But when the school principal convinces John Harrison to give coaching cross country a try, his new team turns out to be just one student, Hannah,…and she has asthma.
+But when the school principal convinces John Harrison to give coaching cross country a try, his new team turns out to be just one student, Hannah…and she has asthma.

 Because this is a message movie, it is easy to criticize – one secular reviewer rated it as just one star because it was too “churchy.”
 However, for Overcomer’s intended audience, being edified even as we’re entertained is no reason to knock a film.
 What makes bad Christian films bad is not that they have a sermon inserted in there somewhere.
 The truth is, every film, Christian or secular, has a message, and the quality of the message is often what sets the great ones apart from the good ones (think Chariots of Fire, Lord of the Rings, Casablanca).
 What makes bad Christian films bad is that they deliver their message poorly, with bad acting, bad writing, bad production values, or some combination thereof.